-My work with the appropriate technology folks led me to computer documentation, when PC software was just a wild and crazy idea.
+My work with the appropriate technology folks led me to computer documentation, when personal computer software was just a wild and crazy idea.
 The first entrepreneurs I contracted with were building shareware, like Bob Wallace’s PC-Write.
 They’d left Microsoft as too corporate: there were more than 40 employees!

 I then undertook contracting jobs to write Word 1.0 and Multiplan tutorials.
 We created user docs for software that would run on a top-secret system called Lisa, which borrowed GUI ideas from Xerox Alto—like a picture of a manila file folder to represent where files were stored.
 What I learned as a tech writer during that revolution:

-- Present each instruction statement in a clear, consistent way, using concise verbs.
+- Present each instructional statement in a clear, consistent way, using concise verbs.